WJEK: History

-On May 21, 2010 it was announced that RadioStar, Inc. was in the process of selling WLFH to SJ Broadcasting LLC.
-SJ Broadcasting is operated by Steve "Stevie Jay" Khachaturian and Clint Atkins (until Atkins' death in March 2011).

-On November 8, 2010 WLFH changed their call letters to WJEK.

-On November 29, 2010 WJEK changed their format to talk, branded as "Connect FM".

-WSJK and WJEK broadcast a variety of programs, with owner Stevie Jay (formerly of WDWS) providing his show weekday mornings.
-Both stations offer Wall Street Journal This Morning, Fox News Radio, as well as ESPN Radio on nights and weekends.
+On May 21, 2010, it was announced that RadioStar, Inc. was in the process of selling WLFH to SJ Broadcasting LLC.
+SJ Broadcasting is operated by Steve "Stevie Jay" Khachaturian (formerly of WDWS) and Clint Atkins (until Atkins' death in March 2011).
+On November 8, 2010, WLFH changed its call sign to WJEK.
+On November 29, 2010, WJEK changed its format to talk, branded as "Connect FM".
+WSJK (93.5 FM) and WJEK broadcast a variety of programs, with owner Stevie Jay providing his show weekday mornings.
+Both stations offered Wall Street Journal This Morning, Fox News Radio, as well as ESPN Radio on nights and weekends.
 Connect FM became the new Champaign home of the St. Louis Cardinals in 2011, replacing WDWS after almost 70 years.

-Before the switch, 93.5 was known as 93.5 The Beat, while 95.3 was 95.3 The Wolf.
+Before the switch, 93.5 was known as "93.5 The Beat".

 In April 2012, WSJK/WJEK cancelled its late-morning and midday talk programs and replaced them with ESPN Radio programs.
-In September 2012, Connect FM was officially rebranded as 93.5/95.3 ESPN.
-Although the switch is to sports, two talk programs, Wall Street Journal This Morning and the Stevie Jay Show remain from the former Connect FM.
+In September 2012, Connect FM was officially rebranded as "93.5/95.3 ESPN".
+Although the stations now had a sports radio format, two non-sports programs—Wall Street Journal This Morning and the Stevie Jay Show—were retained.

-The afternoon-drive sports show, the Tay and J Show, focuses heavily on University of Illinois athletics and is co-hosted by former WAND sportscaster Lon Tay and former News-Gazette and DeKalb Daily Chronicle reporter Jeremy Werner, who also writes for Rivals.com.
+The afternoon-drive sports show, the Tay and J Show, focused heavily on the Illinois Fighting Illini and was co-hosted by former WAND sportscaster Lon Tay and former News-Gazette and DeKalb Daily Chronicle reporter Jeremy Werner, who also writes for Rivals.com.

-On February 18, 2013 WJEK split from its simulcast with WSJK and changed their format to adult contemporary, branded as "Sunny 95.3".

-On November 1, 2016 WJEK changed their format from adult contemporary to contemporary Christian, branded as "Christian FM 95.3".
+On February 18, 2013, WJEK split from its simulcast with WSJK and changed its format to adult contemporary, branded as "Sunny 95.3".
+On November 1, 2016, WJEK changed its format to contemporary Christian, branded as "Christian FM 95.3".